Swede Duplantis breaks world pole vault record again - WHIZ News

 Duplantis sailed over with his first attempt at 5.84.
 With no one else left in the event, he also flew over at 6.00, a UK indoor all-comers record.

-The 20-year-old vaulter had the bar moved up to 6.18 and one attempt was all he needed as he flew well clear.
+The 20-year-old vaulter had the bar moved up to 6.18 and one attempt was all he needed.